karya-inc/Waveform/README.md

 ## 🙏 Acknowledgements

-This library is inspired by https://github.com/lincollincol/compose-audiowaveform by @lincollincol
+This library is inspired by [compose-audiowaveform](https://github.com/lincollincol/compose-audiowaveform) by [lincollincol](https://github.com/lincollincol)